riggraz/no-style-please/_posts/2024-03-14-governance.md

 ---
 layout: post
 title: formalising governance within the turing way
-date: 2024-01-11 23:00:00 +0000
+date: 2024-03-14 23:00:00 +0000
 category: blog
-published: true
+published: false

 ---

 _Note: I recently. wrote this decision about formalising working groups for governance with The Turing Way for a former colleague and friend Gracielle Higino's lab meeting at the Computational Biodiversity Science and Services (_BIOS2_).
-They were going through a similar process, and while I wasn't able to attend the decision, I shared this blog that I've published here as well.
-I've expanded this blog to account for different stages of governance _
+They were going through a similar process, and while I wasn't able to attend the meeting, I drafted a short summary of the process of creating working groups.
+In the time since, I've expanded it into this broader blog, expanded to account for the different stages of governance that I've gone through alongside _The Turing Way_ community._

 # How have we formalised governance within _The Turing Way_?

+Talk to anyone in the open source space (or really anyone who has experience with organisational governance, community organising, or X) and they'll all say the same thing: governance is *hard*!

 I thought I’d tell you a little bit about how I've tried to go about forming working groups with The Turing Way project, and formalised work within the project more broadly.
-I don't want to pretend that this effort came from me alone
+I don't want to pretend that this effort came from me alone  –

-Hindsight is always
+Hindsight is also always 2020.

-Keep in mind that this governance work was done alongside the other operational.
-The timelines might have been different if there
+Keep in mind that this governance work was done alongside the other operational tasks within the project like hosting Fireside Chats, giving trainings and talks, and more.
+The timelines might have been different if this were my full-time focus.

 ## Phase 1: Community Research (March 2022 - Sept 2022)